 How to Use Memcached in PrestaShop 1.7.5

 In order to optimize the performance speed of your PrestaShop online store, the most basic thing you can do is improve its caching.
-For that purpose I would greatly advice you the memory object system Memcached.
+For that purpose, I would greatly advise you the memory object system Memcached.
 This system will cache the elements you rarely modify in server memory, saving you memory and power.
 But before you decide to enable it in your PrestaShop, make sure that your server supports it.
 In case your PHP configuration features the Memcached PECL extension, everything should be fine (you can download it here).
-As you’re all set, let’s have a look at how to use memcached in PrestaShop 1.7.5.
+As you’re all set, let’s have a look at how to use Memcached in PrestaShop 1.7.5.

 Go to Configure section and navigate to Advanced Parameters -> Performance.